GlotPress/GlotPress/README.md

 * Firefox [Instruction](https://support.mozilla.org/en-US/kb/find-and-install-add-ons-add-features-to-firefox): [Download](https://addons.mozilla.org/it/firefox/addon/glotdict/)
 * Chrome [Instructions](https://support.google.com/chrome_webstore/answer/2664769?hl=en): [Download](https://chrome.google.com/webstore/detail/glotdict/jfdkihdmokdigeobcmnjmgigcgckljgl)

-## New Glossaries
-With the script on [https://github.com/Mte90/GlotDictJSON](https://github.com/Mte90/GlotDictJSON) you can have an updated of all the glossaries.

 # Update times and release

 When the developer of the extension think that a new release is ready and tested they create a new release and publish on Firefox and Chrome addons store.